wschaef/goes-architecture/adrs/adr03-MigrationApproach.md

        -  Data migration challenges and costs.
        -  Security and compliance considerations.
 4. **Modernize**
-   -  reimplement to be cloud native using higher level services on the public provider
+   -  Re-implement to be cloud native using higher level services on the public provider
      - **Pros:**
        -  Maximum scalability and flexibility.
        -  Leveraging cloud-native features and services.